Aim of this guidance

 If the purpose of asking about criminal records is to assess risk to your staff or business, unverified self-disclosure is unlikely to fulfil that purpose.
 As described above, people make mistakes when disclosing and some may deliberately not disclose.
 It will be difficult to demonstrate the necessity of asking for self-disclosure if the information will not be verified.

-Where the role is exempt from the Rehabilitation of Offenders Act 1974 (ROA), it will be eligible for a standard or enhanced DBS check.
-Employers recruiting for roles in regulated activity – teachers, medical professionals – will carry out enhanced DBS checks with a check against the childrens’ and/or adults’ barred list.
+Where the role is exempt from the Rehabilitation of Offenders Act 1974, it will be eligible for a standard or enhanced DBS check.
+Employers recruiting for roles in regulated activity – teachers, medical professionals – will carry out enhanced DBS checks with a check against the children’s and/or adults’ barred list.
 If a candidate is barred from regulated activity, they cannot be employed in the role, and applying may be an offence.
 If a candidate has a criminal record but is not barred, it is the employer’s decision.

 DBS checks are necessary for exempt roles and self-disclosure can give preferred candidates the chance to provide detail and context around their criminal record and to answer questions about the changes they have made since that time.
 However, employers must still demonstrate that it is necessary to ask for self-disclosure.
 We think that any self-disclosure prior to offer stage is likely to be excessive, and recruiters run the risk of inadvertently discriminating against suitable and qualified candidates because of their criminal record.
 As mentioned above, unless an applicant is barred there is no legal reason why they cannot be considered.
 In most cases the suitability of the applicant will be a matter for the employer to decide.
-As shown in research we published in 2018, the vast majority of criminal records that appear on standard and enhanced DBS checks are old and minor, often from decades ago.
+Research we published in 2018 found the vast majority of criminal records that appear on standard and enhanced DBS checks are old and minor, often from decades ago.

 Considering criminal records in context is a key principle of fair recruitment.
 The need to minimize data collection must be balanced alongside other data protection principles.
 For exempt roles, we consider the principles of fairness and accuracy are best met by allowing candidates the opportunity to discuss their criminal record before a decision is made.
 Fair treatment of criminal records information means allowing applicants the chance to provide context.
 This also enables them to provide an accurate picture of the circumstances and what happened as well as what has changed since.